-If one prophesies by faith alone is he or she in danger of tapping into a spirit of divination?
-If a prophet that has not been granted permission to prophesy and yet does, is he guilty of sin?
+Understand the importance of waiting for the unction of the Holy Spirit before prophesying, the importance of prophetic mantles and activations, and the need for prophetic pull and permission before speaking.
+If one prophesies by faith alone, are they in danger of tapping into a spirit of divination?
+If a prophet that has not been granted permission to prophesy, yet does, are they guilty of sin?
 Answers to these questions take us into advanced prophetic training.

 Prophets carry a great blessing for the body of Christ.
 They also have a significant responsibility to guard their ministries from demonic encroachment.
 As prophets mature in their ministries they quickly learn to wait for the unction of the Holy Spirit before they move out in their gifting.
 This is how they keep defilement and spiritual corruption out of their lives and ministries.
 The Apostle Peter made it clear that men of God wait on the Holy Ghost.
 “Knowing this first that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost” (2 Peter 1:20-21).